 Staff had clear responsibilities, roles and systems of accountability to support good governance and management.

-The principal dentist had overall responsibility for the management, clinical leadership and the day to day running of the service.
+The dentist had overall responsibility for the day to day running of the service and the management and clinical leadership of the practice.
 Staff knew the management arrangements and their roles and responsibilities.